mayukhnair/india-election-crime/index.md

 This is combined with the government's wilful apathy to protect dubious funding channels for their parties.
 [The Lok Sabha recently passed a bill](https://www.thehindu.com/news/national/lok-sabha-passes-bill-to-exempt-political-parties-from-scrutiny-on-foreign-funds-without-debate/article23285764.ece) that exempts parties from scrutiny of funds received from abroad, that too sans debate.
 And new rules shown by the government to "clean up" funding only makes it murkier: the Union Budget of 2017-18 introduced electoral bonds to crack down on cash donations, [but allowed anonymity of donors.](https://adrindia.org/content/india%E2%80%99s-political-funding-mess)

-The Supreme Court struck down petitions to bar criminal candidates from contesting elections, but underlined that it is time Parliament enacts laws to prevent this.
+The Supreme Court [recently struck down petitions to bar criminal candidates](https://www.hindustantimes.com/india-news/should-netas-facing-criminal-cases-contest-elections-supreme-court-to-to-decide-soon/story-1Wu3771SusfAsUUu4eDatJ.html) from contesting elections, but underlined that it is time Parliament enacts laws to prevent this.
 But as the information goes to show, India is doing anything but cleaning up.